jyutzler/Bridge-Systems/system.md

    * Slam invitation (opening strength): Jacoby, raise to 4
    * Slam (stronger-than-minimum opening): Texas, 4NT (Blackwood)

+### 5-5 Majors
+When using the Jacoby transfer, it is possible to show 5-5 in the majors with a number of hand types.

+   * Transfer to the weaker major and pass = bust
+   * 1NT - 2♦ - 2♥ - 2♠ = invitational
+   * 1NT - 2♥ - 2♠ - 3♥ = game forcing

 ### Minor Suit Stayman
 A 2♠ response shows at least an invitational hand with strength in both minors.